IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

 -----------------------------------------

-:guilabel:`IMASViz` allows comparing of FLT_1D arrays between two different IDS databases (different shots too).
+:guilabel:`IMASViz` allows comparing of FLT_1D arrays between two different IDS URIs.
 The procedure is very similar to the one presented in the section :ref:`add_plot_to_existing_figure`:

 1. Open another IMAS database, same as shown in section :ref:`loading_IDS`.